Revou-Coding-Camp/codingcamp-11-aug-25-elsasalsa/README.md

-# 🚀 SkillBoost
+# 🚀 Edvanta

 **Level up your skills, one click at a time!** 🎯

-SkillBoost is a modern web platform designed to help you **boost your career** through interactive learning programs.
+Edvanta is a modern web platform designed to help you boost your career through interactive learning programs.
 Get personalized greetings, explore our training programs, and connect with us easily! 💡

 ---